chinenual/synergize/docs/voicing-voice.md

 When you save the voice, Synergize retrieves the actual state of the settings from the Synergy.
-If parameters were edited via the Synergy front panel, those the the values stored in the VCE file.
+If parameters were edited via the Synergy front panel, those are the values stored in the VCE file.